XPerianer/TestingBackend/README.md

 A simple check to test if the server is functional is to open [http://localhost:9001/data](http://localhost:9001/data) in a browser.
 This should return the `.json` set up in the configuration.

 With the server up and running, everything is set up to open the [TestingPlugin](https://github.com/XPerianer/TestingPlugin)

+## Debug Information
+After connection of a TestingPlugin, debug information on the different queries to the server are printed in the console.
+If, for example, a file is not present in the Mutation Testing Dataset, a ```KeyError: 'non/existent/filename.py'``` is issued.